Adaptive False Discovery Rate Control for Heterogeneous Data: Asymptotic results

-Recall in Theorem \ref{optimal conditions} that optimal weights and their perturbed versions provide less conservative asymptotic FDP control (Claims (C1) and (C2)) under Model \ref{randeffmodel} and (A1).
-In Corollary \ref{asymp opt p}, we see that if $p_i = p_j$ for every $i,j$, then optimal weights and their perturbed versions allow for $\alpha$-exhaustion as well.
-This setting arises in practice whenever no information for distinguishing prior probabilities $\mat{p}$ from one another is available, but some information for distinguishing effect sizes from one another may be available.
+The next setting arises in practice whenever the distributions of the $Z_m$'s from false nulls are heterogeneous, but heterogeneity attributable to prior probabilities for the states of the null hypotheses either does not exist or is not modeled.
 For an illustration see Section \ref{sec 8}.
-See also \cite{Spj72, Sto07, Pen11}. \begin{corollary} Suppose that the conditions of Theorem \ref{optimal conditions} are satisfied and consider perturbed weights $\tilde{\bm{w}}_M$.
-If additionally $p_i = p_j$ for every $i,j$ then Claim (C3) holds for $0<\alpha\leq FDP_{\infty}(u)$. \end{corollary}
+See also \cite{Spj72, Sto07, Pen11} for more on this type of heterogeneity. \begin{corollary} Suppose that the conditions of Theorem \ref{optimal conditions} are satisfied and consider perturbed weights $\tilde{\bm{w}}_M$.
+If $p_i = p_j$ for every $i,j$, then (C3) holds for $0<\alpha\leq FDP_{\infty}(u)$. \end{corollary}

-It should be noted that $\alpha$-exhaustion need not be achieved when $p_i\neq p_j$ in Model \ref{randeffmodel} for the asymptotically optimal WAMDF.
-Hence, though more powerful than its competitors, such as the $\alpha$-exhaustive unweighted MDF $\bm{\delta}(t_{\alpha,M}^\lambda\bm{1}_M)$, there is room for additional improvement.
+The fact that $\alpha$-exhaustion need not be achieved when $p_i\neq p_j$ in Model 1 for the asymptotically optimal WAMDF, even though it is more powerful than competing MDFs, is noteworthy.
 A similar phenomenon was observed in \cite{Gen06} in the unadaptive setting, and it was suggested that one potential route for improvement is to incorporate an estimate of $\mu_0$ into the procedure.
 However, it is not clear how this objective could be accomplished without sacrificing FDP control, especially when weights may be perturbed.
-We leave this as future work.